csmaller/blog/content/blog/the-first-one.md

 "um, er, yeah.
 Hi."

-She jumps in immediately, "When can you start working here again?
+She jumps in immediately, speaking rapidly, "When can you start working here again?
 I will give you your old time slot back and to make it worth your while we are starting personal training in the extra space and you could pick up some clients after your class."

 She was all business with a slight flirtation.
 High energy.
 Direct.
 Confident.
 To the point.
 She knew she would get me back in the gym.
 She could see I was smitten immediately.
 I never met anyone like her.